EyeOfPython/slpagora-rfcs/001-v2-protocol.md

 Now that it's starting to gain traction, I think it's time re-engineer a protocol that can be used intuitively for all sorts of applications, focused on, but not limited to, trading.
 This RFC is meant as a living document collecting ideas, constrains and possible solutions.

+Further, due to community feedback, the project will be renamed to "slpdex", with the domain slpdex.cash.

 ## Current protocol

 Currently, a trade consists of two transactions, created in this order: